Dear Mother (film)

 Dear Mother (L'Origine du monde; lit.
 'The Origin of the World') is a 2020 French film written and directed by Laurent Lafitte.
 Lafitte also stars in the film, alongside Karin Viard and Vincent Macaigne.
 The movie was adapted from a play of the same name by Sébastien Thiéry.
 It was an official selection at the 2020 Cannes Film Festival.

 Synopsis

-While working out at the gym, forty-year-old lawyer Jean-Louis Bordier realizes that his heart has stopped beating.
-He no longer feels a pulse but remains conscious, managing to go about his regular activities without any noticeable difference.
+While at the gym, 40-year-old lawyer Jean-Louis Bordier realizes that his heart has stopped beating.
+He no longer feels a pulse but remains conscious, managing to do his regular activities without any noticeable difference.
 His best friend, veterinarian Michel, tries to help, without knowing what to do.
 Jean-Louis' wife, Valérie, consults her spiritual life coach for advice.
-The latter comes up with a creative but rather unconventional solution, involving Jean-Louis' mother.
+The latter comes up with a creative but rather unconventional solution that involves Jean-Louis' mother.

 Production

 Laurent Lafitte, who had discovered the play L'Origine du monde by Sébastien Thiéry in 2013, announced the project in 2019 as his directorial debut.
 Lafitte initially planned to portray Michel's character, as he found him to be the funniest.
 Filming began on 3 June 2019, taking place in Paris and Île-de-France, and lasted eight weeks.